Combinatorial Admissibility in Control-Affine Networks: Simulation: Admissible vs. Non-Admissible Edge Actuation on a Limit Cycle

 \emph{Case B (radial-only actuation).} We use the same input signal $u_i=\col(u_{r,i},u_{\theta,i})\in\R^2$ as in Case~A, but restrict actuation by choosing $G_i^{(B)}$, so the angular channel is unavailable.
 The tree lift matrix $A_\tau(x)=J_\tau(x)G^{(B)}$ is computed as

-where $a_i:= ^T\in\R^2$, and each displayed block is a $2\times 1$ column and the zero columns correspond to the unavailable inputs $u_{\theta,i}$.
+where $a_i:= ^\top\in\R^2$, and each displayed block is a $2\times 1$ column and the zero columns correspond to the unavailable inputs $u_{\theta,i}$.
 Consequently the bipartite graph associated with \eqref{eq:Atau_caseB} contains the isolated vertices $u_{\theta,1},u_{\theta,2},u_{\theta,3}$ (Fig.~\ref{fig:match_caseB_side}), and the maximum matching satisfies $\nu\le 3<4=(N-1)d$.
 Thus $\rank(A_\tau^{(B)}(x))< (N-1)d$ generically and the lift constraint is generically infeasible.
-Consistent with this prediction, Case~B exhibits persistent phase offsets and fails to synchronize in the phase plane (Fig.~\ref{fig:sim_phase_B}).
+The matching condition predicts admissibility in Case~A and failure in Case~B, which is confirmed in Fig.~\ref{fig:sim_phase_B}.